 According to the American Academy of Ophthalmology (AAO), nine out of 10 patients who undergo LASIK will have somewhere between 20/20 and 20/40 vision as a result of the procedure.
 Remember though, LASIK doesn’t affect presbyopia – so it’s likely you’ll eventually need reading glasses to see up-close, as you age.

 Does the concept of seeing crisp and clear without any eyewear sound like a dream come true?
 Schedule a visit to our eye care center in Ft.
-Worth, Southlake, or River Oaks, Texas, to discuss your candidacy for LASIK with an eye doctor near you.
+Worth, Southlake, or Downtown, Texas, to discuss your candidacy for LASIK with an eye doctor near you.

 At Eyeworks, we put your family's needs first.
 Talk to us about how we can help you maintain healthy vision.
 Call us today: 817-346-7077 or book an appointment online to see one of our Ft.
 Worth eye doctors.